fmel025/boxful-tech-test-backend/README.md

 1. Create a .env file and add the environment variables that are defined in the .env.example file, set their values and you can run the application:

+<b>Note:</b> You should consider setting the <b>API_PORT</b> environment variable different to 3000 or the one defined in your frontend application if you run it locally.

 ### Using Docker

 2. For this step you must have Docker installed.